 Connecting from Client Apps

 The purpose of this document is to discuss how to connect to the Emby Server from additional devices, both within your home network and externally.
-To learn how to grant users access to your server, see Users.

 In most cases you won't need to do any extra configuration to connect to your server from other devices, as Emby apps are built to automatically know how to connect to it.
 But on some systems or if you have more than one emby server with remote access enabled, some manual configuration may be necessary.